-Pittsburgh-based Astrobotic is developing lunar communication and survival tech, which will be tested on a mission that sends the company's little CubeRover to the moon.
+Pittsburgh-based Astrobotic Technology is developing lunar communication and survival tech, which will be tested on a mission that sends the company's little CubeRover to the moon.
 CubeRover is designed to last at least 28 days on Earth's nearest neighbor, including surviving the 14-day-long lunar night.

 Astrobotic just received a $1.8 million subcontract focusing on "lunar night thermal systems" from Advanced Cooling Technologies, flowing from NASA's Small Business Innovation Research (SBIR) program.

 The news was announced on Wednesday (Aug.
 24), less than a week before the primary launch date for the Artemis 1 mission that will kickstart NASA's human effort to return to the moon.
 The uncrewed, approximately 40-day mission will lift off no earlier than Monday (Aug.
 29) to test the Space Launch System (SLS) megarocket, NASA's most powerful rocket ever, and Orion spacecraft.